Shicheng-Guo/BIS180L_web/_posts/2017-04-06-0-Intro-to-git.md

 	* Run git log and save the output to a file.

 * Want a graphical view of what is going on?
-	* type `gitk` at the command line when you are in the directory of a git repository.
+	* type `gitk` at the command line when you are in the directory of a git repository, or click on the "gitk" icon on your dock.

 ### Fork a project